Gerosullivan/Pangur/context/spec.md

    - Begins only after the player confirms the initial cat placement.
    - For each cat (any order), player resolves optional movement and attacks, adhering to the locking rules below.
    - Player ends phase by triggering `End Turn`.
+   - Ending this phase hands control to the stepper UI that reveals subsequent phases frame-by-frame.
 2. **Resident Mouse Phase**
    - Mice on the board attack based on priority rules and remaining attack points.
    - Surviving mice eat grain, potentially evolving.
+   - Every meaningful state update (target selection, damage, eating, stat changes) pauses until the player advances with the stepper control.
 3. **Incoming Wave Phase**
    - Calculate meow deterrence, remove scared mice from the queue, and place the remaining mice onto the grid.
+   - Apply the same stepper control so each placement or deterrence change requires explicit user progression.

 ## 5. Cat Phase Details